-The curtain will come down tonight on a memorable 2025 GAA season with 15 hurlers and 15 footballers set to be chosen as this year's PwC All-Stars.
+The curtain will come down on a memorable 2025 GAA season tonight as 15 hurlers and 15 footballers are honoured at this year's PwC All-Stars.

 Sometimes I think we either forget or don't fully appreciate the value of the GAA's All-Star award until it's pointed out in conversation.